Kafva/moat/README.md

 This solution does **not** work if one were to use several 'newsboat clients' in parallel.
 Newsboat was not modelled as a [client/server application](https://github.com/newsboat/newsboat/issues/471) and pursuing a more robust synchronization framework was therefore not deemed preferable.

 The project was mainly modelled with YouTube feeds in mind and therefore supports fetching YouTube thumbnails and YouTube channel icons.

+A template for a systemd `.service` file is provided which can be copied to `/usr/lib/systemd/system/` to interact with moat as systemd service.